austinibe15/Barbados-AI-Trust-Infrastructure/README.md

 ### From Identity to Accountability

-**A Privacy-Preserving Digital Infrastructure for AI-Assisted Trust, Compliance, and Governance** **A Barbados Artificial Intelligence Research Framework**
+**A Privacy-Preserving Digital Infrastructure for AI-Assisted Trust, Compliance, and Governance**.

+**A Barbados Artificial Intelligence Research Framework**

 > **Research Prototype | Digital Identity | AI | Trust Infrastructure | Governance | Privacy Engineering**